Bud Isaacs

-Forrest "Bud" Isaacs (1928–2016) was an American steel guitarist who made country music history in 1954 as the first person to play pedal steel guitar on a hit record.
-He is known for his playing his innovative technique on Webb Pierce's 1954 recording of a song called "Slowly" which became a major hit for Pierce and was one of the most-played country songs of 1954.
-Isaacs was the first to push a pedal while the strings were still sounding to create a unique bending of notes from below up to join an existing note; this was not possible on older lap steel guitars.
+Forrest "Bud" Isaacs (1928–2016) was an American pedal steel guitarist notable for his early use of the instrument on Webb Pierce's 1954 recording of "Slowly", which became a major hit and one of the most-played country music songs of 1954.
+Isaacs was the first to push a pedal while the strings were still sounding to create a unique bending of notes from below up to join an existing note; this was not possible on older steel guitars.
 (Note: Theoretically, it was "possible" on a lap steel, but not possible to play it rapidly with perfect intonation; the pedal version was immediately recognizable.)
-The stunning effect he created was embraced by country music fans and many lap steel artists rushed to get pedals to imitate the unique bending chords that he played.
-Music historians pinpoint the actual dawning of country music's modern era to Isaac's performance on this song.
-He became a much-favored session player and performed on 11 top country records the year following the release of "Slowly".
-Even though pedal steel guitars had been available for over a decade before this recording, the instrument emerged as a crucial element in country music after the success of this song.

-Indiana-born Isaacs was trained on Hawaiian guitar as a youth and quit school early to perform professionally with numerous country artists including Red Foley, Little Jimmy Dickens and Chet Atkins on the road and in recording sessions.
+Isaacs performed professionally with numerous artists, including Red Foley, Little Jimmy Dickens and Chet Atkins on the road and in recording sessions.
 He became a member of the house bands at the Grand Ole Opry and the Ozark Jubilee.
-As a solo performer, he recorded a number of seminal instrumentals for RCA records, including "Bud's Bounce" and "The Waltz You Saved for Me".
-He was inducted into the Steel Guitar Hall of Fame in 1984.
+Isaacs was inducted into the Steel Guitar Hall of Fame in 1984.